LipSim: A Provably Robust Perceptual Similarity Metric: Experiments

 \subsection{Vulnerabilities of Perceptual Similarity Metrics}

 To investigate the vulnerabilities of DreamSim to adversarial attacks, we aim to answer two questions in this section; Can adversarial attacks against SOTA metrics cause: (1) misalignment with human perception?
-(2) large changes in distance between perturbed and original images? \paragraph{Q1 -- Alignment of SOTA Metric with Human Judgments after Attack.} In this part we focus on the binary classification setting and the NIGHT dataset with triplet input.
+(2) large changes in distance between perturbed and original images?

+\paragraph{Q1 -- Alignment of SOTA Metric with Human Judgments after Attack.} In this part we focus on the binary classification setting and the NIGHT dataset with triplet input.
 The goal is to generate adversarial attacks and evaluate the resilience of state-of-the-art distance metrics.
-For this purpose, we use AutoAttack~\citep{croce2020reliable}, which is one of the most powerful attack algorithms.
+For this purpose, we use APGD~\citep{croce2020reliable}, which is one of the most powerful attack algorithms.
 During optimization, we maximize the cross-entropy loss, the perturbation $\delta$ is crafted only on the reference image and the two distortions stay untouched:

 Where $y \in \{0,1\}$ and $\hat{y} = [d(x + \delta, x_1), d(x + \delta, x_0)]$ which is considered as the logits generated by the model.
 The natural and adversarial 2AFC scores of DreamSim are reported in Table~\ref{tab:adv_results}.
 The natural accuracy drops to half the value for a tiny perturbation of size $\epsilon=0.5$ and decreases to zero for $\epsilon=2.0$.
-In order to visualize the effect of the attack on the astuteness of distances provided by DreamSim, original and adversarial images (that are generated by $\ell_2$-AA and caused misclassification) are shown in Figure~\ref{fig:adv_images}.
+In order to visualize the effect of the attack on the astuteness of distances provided by DreamSim, original and adversarial images (that are generated by $\ell_2$-APGD and caused misclassification) are shown in Figure~\ref{fig:adv_images}.
 The distances are reported underneath the images as $d(\text{\Ronesymb}, \text{\Rtwosymb})$.
 To get a sense of the DreamSim distances between the original and perturbed images, the third row is added so that the original images have (approximately) the same distance to the perturbed images and the perceptually different images in the third row ($d(\text{\Ronesymb}, \text{\Rtwosymb}) = d(\text{\Ronesymb}, \text{\Rthreesymb})$).
-The takeaway from this experiment is the fact that tiny perturbations can fool the distance metric to produce large values for perceptually identical images. \paragraph{Q2 -- Specialized Attack for Semantic Metric.} In this part, we perform a direct attack against the feature extractor model which is the source of the vulnerability for perceptual metrics by employing the $\ell_{2}$-PGD~\citep{madry2017towards} attack ($\epsilon=1.0)$ and the following MSE loss is used during the optimization:
+The takeaway from this experiment is the fact that tiny perturbations can fool the distance metric to produce large values for perceptually identical images.